JohnLCaron/rlauxe/docs/notes/Redaction2020.md

 * Jackson: missing=701, minCardsForVote=690
 * Teller: missing=91, minCardsForVote=91

-Arapahoe has 100 missing cards, but vote difference (reported - cvrs) need 115.
+**Arapahoe** has 100 missing cards, but vote difference (reported - cvrs) needs 115.
 The reported population agrees with the manifest, but the reported votes are inconsistent in 3 contests.
 One thing to do is to increase the population and the redacted pool by 115.
 This leaves the reported vote intact.
 In a real election, we could resolve the discrepency.
 In our simulation, it means that the simulated ballots will be short of the reported votes.

-## Run Redaction program on 2020 County CVR files, some needed redaction:
+## Run Redaction program on 2020 County CVR files as is

+Does anonymize_cvr.py think that redactions are needed?
+Standard paremenets are minBallots = 10, contest_balancing = true.

 **needs redaction**